 NuGet creates this structure automatically when you use the

 nuget add command to copy packages to the feed:

 nuget init command to copy multiple packages from a single folder to the feed.
 For example, the following command copies all packages from

 nuget init c:\packages \\myserver\packages

-Again, this will create a folder for each package identifier, each of which will contain a version number folder, within which will be the appropriate package.
+Again, this creates a folder for each package identifier, each of which contains a version number folder, within which is the appropriate package.